What is Idaho National Laboratory?

 INL is part of the U.S. Department of Energy’s complex of national laboratories.
 The laboratory performs work in each of the strategic goal areas of DOE: energy, national security, science and environment.
-INL is the nation’s leading center for nuclear energy research and development.
+INL is the nation’s laboratory for nuclear energy research and development.

 About the Lab